 While at first glance all leaf blowers look to do the same thing, there are a few differences that you should be aware of before you head on down to your local store.
 In addition to how they’re powered (electric versus petrol models), leaf blowers are also categorised as handheld, backpack or walk behind models, with each suiting different workloads.

 Backpack models are larger leaf blowers that sit on your back – just like a backpack.
-These will generally have larger engines, and therefore weigh heavier, meaning putting them on your back is the safest, and most comfortable, way of operating them.
+These will generally have larger engines, and therefore weigh heavier than handheld models.
+That’s why wearing this type of leaf blower on your back is likely to be a bit safer and more comfortable experience, instead of holding it in your hands.
 You’ll generally see these in the arsenal of lawn care businesses, or for those who have plenty of work to do.

 As the same suggests, a walk behind leaf blower is a leaf blower that you… walk behind.
 While not a common variety of leaf blower, these models may be worth looking into if you’re not keen on carrying anything, although you may have to pay more if you’re after a leaf blower on wheels.